LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 .. important:: **Git will not let you commit a file with merge conflicts.**

-**Step 4.** When you are ready to merge your topic branch to the develop branch, you must initiate a pull request in Bitbucket.
+**Step 4 Create a pull request.** When your work is complete, and you are ready to merge your topic branch to the develop branch, you must initiate a pull request in Bitbucket.
 This is done by going into the Toolkit Bitbucket project, selecting your branch, and clicking the pull request button -- make sure you select the correct destination branch.
 The default destination branch in our project is set up to be the develop